-Gemma Barns is the graduate resourcing and development manager at White & Case.
-She is based at the London office and has been at the firm for only a few months, she’s worked amid the early careers and HR space for nearly nine years.
+Molly Hill (she/her) is the graduate resourcing advisor at White & Case.
+Molly is based at the London office and, while she’s been at the firm for only a few months, she’s worked amid the early careers and HR space for nearly nine years.

-We run vacation schemes every winter, spring and summer, with up to 25 students taking part in each placement.
-Our winter scheme is targeted at final-year undergraduates and graduates, and our spring and summer schemes are open to penultimate-year undergraduates as well.
+Yes, we run three vacation schemes a year, every winter, spring and summer, with up to 25 students taking part in each scheme.
+Our winter scheme is targeted at final-year undergraduates and graduates, and our spring and summer schemes are open to second-year undergraduates as well.
 For first-year students of any degree discipline, we run two specific first-year insight schemes that take place annually in May.

-Choosing whether to commit to a training contract with a firm is a big decision and a vacation scheme, whether virtual or physical, gives both the candidate and the firm a chance to see if they are the right fit for each other.
-For that reason, we usually recruit the majority of our trainees from the winter, spring and summer schemes.
+Choosing whether to commit to a training contract with a firm is a big decision and a vacation scheme gives both the candidate and the firm a chance to see whether they’re the right fit for each other.
+For that reason, we recruit the majority of our trainees from the winter, spring and summer schemes.
 However, we do understand that for a variety of reasons individuals may be unable to undertake a vacation scheme with us, for example if they’re in full-time employment or have parental or caring responsibilities.
 Therefore, we also have a direct training contract recruitment process for candidates who are unable to attend a scheme with us.

-Yes, all experience is relevant and we encourage candidates to talk about the jobs and placements they have done – we are interested in the journey you have been on to get to where you are now.
-The attributes we are looking for are not exclusive to law, so there are lots of ways that candidates can demonstrate their transferable skills.
+Yes, all experience is relevant and we encourage candidates to talk about the jobs and placements they’ve done – we’re interested in the journey you’ve been on to get to where you are now.
+The attributes we’re looking for aren’t exclusive to law, so there are lots of ways that candidates can demonstrate their transferable skills.

 When it comes to demonstrating commercial awareness in an application form or interview, this isn’t something that you can prepare for overnight or in a couple of weeks of cramming.
-It is about having a real interest in the business world in which we as a law firm operate.
-This involves keeping up to date with the news and thinking about how wider issues may impact the firm and our clients, and being able to convey that understanding in a conversation with partners during an interview.
+It’s about having a real interest in the business world in which we as a law firm operate and finding the right format in which you gather this knowledge.
+This involves:

 We run an assessment centre for direct training contract applicants only.
 Successful candidates reach this stage after the online application form, a video interview and telephone interview.
-During the assessment centre candidates undertake a written assessment, face-to-face interview with a member of the graduate resourcing and development team and an associate, plus an interactive group exercise.
-There is an opportunity to relax and get to know our trainees and the other candidates during lunch – a perfect opportunity to get to know our trainees and to ask plenty of questions.
-Successful candidates are then invited to an interview with two partners, incorporating a commercial element.
+During the assessment centre candidates undertake a written assessment, face-to-face interview with a member of the graduate resourcing and development team and an associate, plus an interactive group assessment.

 For the vacation scheme, the assessment process begins with the online application, followed by a video interview, face-to-face interview and written task.
 Assessment of candidates is then ongoing during the vacation scheme, with the same tasks undertaken as a direct applicant would during an assessment centre, and the interview with two partners taking place during the second week of the scheme.

-One of the questions we are often asked is “how do I make my application stand out?”
-This is fine to ask, but it is also explained clearly on our website and other recruitment resources.
-That kind of generic question will get a fairly generic answer from one of the firm’s representatives, but a student will get much more from a law fair if they have a tailored question to ask, such as about a certain practice area, one of our diversity networks or our guaranteed overseas seat that forms part of the training programme.
-More specific questions are also more memorable for the recruiter further down the line when you come to apply.
+One of the questions we’re often asked is: “how do I make my application stand out?”
+This is fine to ask, but it’s also explained clearly on our website and other recruitment resources.
+That kind of generic question will get a fairly generic answer from one of the firm’s representatives, but a student will gain more from an interaction with us if they’ve tailored questions to ask, such as about a certain practice area, one of our diversity networks or our guaranteed overseas seat that forms part of the training programme.
+Specific questions are also more memorable for the recruiter further down the line when you come to apply.